ruby/rdoc/doc/rdoc/rdoc_source_files.md

 ### Default Exclusions

-Certain other directories are by default excluded from consideration:
+Certain other directories and files are by default excluded from consideration:

 - Each directory named `spec` or `test`.
   This default may be overridden;
   see [Option \\--no-skipping-tests](rdoc-ref:doc/rdoc/rdoc_source_files.md@Option+--no-skipping-tests).
-- Each directory whose name *starts with* `.`.
+- Each directory or file whose name *starts with* `.`.

 ### Further Refinements